Department of Botany and Zoology

 Monitoring of soil indicators

 Ing.
-Jaroslav Záhora, CS
+Jaroslav Záhora, CSc.

 Monitoring of soil indicators